Review 659: Arrow (Season 2)

 Starling City has been torn apart by the Undertaking, so the need for the hooded vigilante archer - now known as the Arrow - is more urgent than ever.
 After retreating to the island where he was once stranded, Oliver Queen (Stephen Amell) returns to protect his mother Moria (Susanna Thompson), sister Thea (Willa Holland) and besieged company Queen Consolidated - but comes to realise that allies and enemies have switched sides and the stranglehold of evil on his family, friends and city is diabolically linked to his fateful shipwreck.
 Slade Wilson (Manu Bennett) a comrade-at-arms from the island and a mind-warping, strength-enhancing serum developed there may prove to be the deadliest adversaries Ollie has ever encountered.
 Can justice find its target or will all fall before the vengeance of Deathstroke.

-The season got off to a flying start with the Season premiere: City of Heroes, which explored the fallout of the Undertaking and Ollie’s guilt over failing to save Tommy and by extension Starling City itself.
-Tommy was very much a lingering presence driving the actions of Ollie and Laurel throughout the season.
-His death formed the crux Ollie’s renewed mission to save his city; Oliver realises he can't be judge, jury and executioner, he has to be something better.
-That’s not to say the season was afraid to challenge Ollie’s new “no-kill” rule every now and again
+Tommy is very much a lingering presence driving the actions of Ollie and Laurel throughout the season.
+His death forms the crux Ollie’s renewed mission to save his city; Oliver realises he can't be judge, jury and executioner, he has to be something better.
+That’s not to say the season was afraid to challenge Ollie’s new “no-kill” rule every now and again such as when he was forced to put down Count Vertigo to save Felicity's life, but it succeeded beautifully at crafting this interesting dilemma of wether Ollie could find the strength not to kill his enemies even if it put his City and loved ones in danger.

 If the central question at the core of Season 1 was: Am I (Oliver) a hero?
 Then Season 2’s question is: Am I a killer?
+That was a tough question the season asked but one that was beautifully executed by the end and established Oliver/The Arrow not just as a better vigilante but as a symbol of hope for Starling City.

 With guest appearances from Barry Allen (Grant Gustin) and the Suicide Squad, it made feel like Arrow was starting to embrace its comic book roots and feel like it was part of a wider universe